-Torres Strait Islander people. elderly, youth, and others.
-Additionally, they stressed that people need to be able to access pathways that are culturally and/or linguistically appropriate and sensitive and nonjudgmental with consideration of the social determinants (APHN, 2016c).
+Outcomes of the service needs an alysis Torres Strait Islander people. people need to be able to access pathways that are culturally and/or linguistically appropriate and sensitive and nonjudgmental with consideration of the social determinants.
 APHN facilitated a joint Clinical Council (CC) workshop with the Northern, Central and Southern CC members with representatives from medical, specialist and allied health workforce (including Aboriginal Health, Nursing and Pharmacy).
-The workshop developed ten elements for a well-functioning mental health and alcohol & other drugs system for APHN, 2016b, Mental Health and Alcohol and Other Drug (MHAOD) service reform consultation. mental health and alcohol & other drugs system for consideration, one of which related to improving the appropriateness of services through carer involvement (APHN, 2016b).
-Aboriginal people have significantly higher utilisation rates of community health and hospital services when compared to non-Aboriginal people in South Australia.
-Aboriginal people have a rate of 1.3 presentations per person in CALHN (Gibson et al., 2017b).
-Gibson O, Peterson K, McBride K, Shtangey V, Xiang J, Eltridge F, Keech W., 2017b, South Australian Aboriginal Health Needs and Gaps Report: Central Adelaide Local Health Network, Wardliparingga Aboriginal Research Unit, SAHMRI, Adelaide, unpublished.
-Aboriginal people have three times the rate of use of the community mental health service compared to non-Aboriginal people in NALHN, and five times the rate of hospital separations.
-Rates of community mental health use and hospitalisations are higher in NALHN for Aboriginal people compared to the state average, however it is unclear if this is due to improved access to services or higher prevalence (Gibson et al., 2017c).
-Gibson O, Peterson K, McBride K, Shtangey V, Xiang J, Eltridge F, Keech W. 2017c.
-South Australian Aboriginal Health Needs and Gaps Report: Northern Adelaide Local Health Network, 2017, Wardliparingga Aboriginal Research Unit, SAHMRI, Adelaide, unpublished.
+The workshop developed ten elements for a well-functioning mental health and alcohol & other drugs system for consideration, one of which related to improving the appropriateness of services through carer involvement as part Aboriginal people have significantly higher utilisation rates of community health and hospital services when compared to non-Aboriginal people in South Australia.
+Aboriginal people have a rate of 1.3 presentations per person in CALHN (Gibson Aboriginal people have three times the rate of use of the community mental health service compared to non-Aboriginal people in NALHN, and five times the rate of hospital separations.
+Rates of community mental health use and hospitalisations are higher in NALHN for Aboriginal people compared to the state average, however it is unclear if this is due to improved access to services or higher prevalence (Gibson et al., 2017b).
+Gibson O, Peterson K, McBride K, Shtangey V, Xiang J, Eltridge F, Keech W. 2017.
+South Australian Aboriginal Health Needs and Gaps Report: Northern Adelaide Local Health Network, 2017b, Wardliparingga Aboriginal Research Unit, SAHMRI, Adelaide, unpublished.

-Aboriginal people have almost four times the rate of use of the community mental health services compared to non-Aboriginal people in SALHN, and five times the rate of hospital separations.
-Rates of community mental health use and hospitalisations are higher in SALHN for Aboriginal people compared to the state average, however it is unclear if this is due to improved access to services or higher prevalence of mental health conditions (Gibson et al., 2017d).
-Gibson O, Peterson K, McBride K, Shtangey V, Xiang J, Eltridge F, Keech W. 2017d.
-South Australian Aboriginal Health Needs and Gaps Report: Southern Adelaide Local Health Network, 2017, Wardliparingga Aboriginal Research Unit, SAHMRI, Adelaide, unpublished.
+Outcomes of the service needs analysis Aboriginal people have almost four times the rate of use of the community mental health services compared to non-Aboriginal people in SALHN, and five times the rate of hospital separations.
+Rates of community mental health use and hospitalisations are higher in SALHN for Aboriginal people compared to the state average, however it is unclear if this is due to improved access to services or higher prevalence of mental health conditions (Gibson et al., 2017c).
+Gibson O, Peterson K, McBride K, Shtangey V, Xiang J, Eltridge F, Keech W. 2017.
+South Australian Aboriginal Health Needs and Gaps Report: Southern Adelaide Local Health Network, 2017c, Wardliparingga Aboriginal Research Unit, SAHMRI, Adelaide, unpublished.
 These high rates of service utilisation clearly indicate a burden of mental health issues in the community.
 There is a need to reduce the burden of mental health issues, and to address issues in primary and specialist care to prevent acute episodes.
 There are a wide range of support services for people with mental health issues, however given the exceedingly high rate of use of community health and hospital services, there may be need to expand and/or adapt these services to reach Aboriginal clients.
-Barriers in accessing affordable, timely psychology and psychiatry services should be addressed (Gibson e al., 2017a).
-Gibson O, Peterson K, McBride K, Shtangey V, Xiang J, Eltridge F, Keech W., 2017a, South Australian Aboriginal Health Needs and Gaps Report: Women's and Children's Health Network, 2017.
+Barriers in accessing affordable, timely psychology and psychiatry services should be addressed (Gibson e al., 2017d).
+Gibson O, Peterson K, McBride K, Shtangey V, Xiang J, Eltridge F, Keech W., 2017d, South Australian Aboriginal Health Needs and Gaps Report: Women's and Children's Health Network, 2017.